Nakivale Refugee Settlement: Community services

 This support includes distribution of non-food items, construction of shelters to persons with specific needs and psychosocial support to vulnerable refugees.
 Vulnerable groups supported by this sector include the elderly, people with disabilities, single parents, unaccompanied/separated children, as well as other men, elderly persons, women at risk, persons with medical conditions, children at risk and more generally women and children in the settlement.
 It is also involved in the capacity building of refugee leaders, and mobilising of communities for community works such as building houses, classrooms, water point maintenance and community roads.
-The sector is also responsible for mobilization for other sector activities including health and WASH and the community mobilization and sensitisation for the celebration of international days such as International Women’s Day, World Refugee Day and 16 days of activism.
+The sector is also responsible for mobilization for other sector activities including health and WASH and the community mobilization and sensitisation for the celebration of international days such as International Women's Day, World Refugee Day and 16 days of activism.

 Education

 By December 2014, there were 9 primary schools and 27 Early Childhood Development Centres in Nakivale along with 1 secondary school and 1 vocational school.
 Windle Trust Uganda (WTU) also implements the German-funded DAFI scholarship programme which supports tertiary education.
-Children requiring special needs education are supported in 2 schools outside the refugee settlement.
+Children requiring special education are supported in 2 schools outside the refugee settlement.
 The Vocational Training Centre (VTC) provides skills training for asylum seekers, refugees and Ugandan nationals to give them the skills necessary for informal employment opportunities and small scale entrepreneurship.
 Nakivale also hosts a Community Technology Access (CTA) Centre which consists of a training area where students enroll and are trained in basic computer courses and an internet café.
 Finnish Refugee Council (FRC) provides training in Adult Literacy, English for Adults and related life skills through 36 learning centres across the settlement.

 Health

 Health services provided include Out-Patient Department services, community outreach activities such as immunization, sensitization and mobilization for antenatal care (ANC) and systems strengthening.
 There are 4 health centres in Nakivale (one grade III and three grade II H/Cs).
 Main referral point is Mbarara RRH and Rwekubo H/C IV.
 MTI intervenes and also supports awareness messages on HIV/AIDS, other communicable diseases, health promotion campaigns, and capacity building of Community Health Workers.
-As a result there has been an improvement in ANC attendances, maternal child health and family planning response.
+As a result, there has been an improvement in ANC attendances, maternal child health and family planning response.
 All indicators in morbidity and mortality are also within standard.
 Most common diseases within the settlement are Malaria and Respiratory Tract Infections.
 The Global Acute Malnutrition (GAM) for Nakivale in 2013 was 2.9% (with critical being more than 15%) and Severe Acute Malnutrition rate was negligible (critical = 5%).